Mingtaros/tubes-2-ai/README.md

 4. Tkinter Python library (Graphical User Interface)

 ## How to Run the Program
+1. Go to `src` Directory.
-1. Run `python GUI.py`.
+2. Run `python GUI.py`.
-2. Select Image from your files.
+3. Select Image from your files.
-3. Select Shape from the Dropdown.
+4. Select Shape from the Dropdown.
-4. To Show Rules Triggered, Click on 'Show Rules'
+5. To Show Rules Triggered, Click on 'Show Rules'
-5. To Show Facts Made, Click on 'Show Facts'
+6. To Show Facts Made, Click on 'Show Facts'

 ## Our Group
 <table>